 About Centric Bank

-A four-time Best Places to Work and Top 50 Fastest-Growing Companies for four years, Centric Bank is headquartered in south central Pennsylvania with assets of $463 million and remains the leader in organic loan growth in central Pennsylvania.
+A three-time Best Places to Work and Top 50 Fastest-Growing Companies for four years, Centric Bank is headquartered in south central Pennsylvania with assets of $463 million and remains the leader in organic loan growth in central Pennsylvania.
 A locally owned, locally loaned community bank, Centric Bank provides highly competitive and pro-growth financial services to businesses, professionals, individuals, families, and the health care and agricultural industries.
 With a Five-Star Bauer Financial Rating, Centric Bank is also ranked #1 in approved SBA 7(a) loans in the Eastern District as of August 31, 2016, which comprises 40 out of 67 counties in the Commonwealth.
 Centric Bank is also a Top 20 Lender for SBA Loans in the Philadelphia Region.
 Founded in 2007, Pennsylvania-based Centric Bank has financial centers located in Harrisburg, Hershey, Mechanicsburg, and Camp Hill, and loan production offices in Lancaster and suburban Philadelphia.
 To learn more about Centric Bank, call 717.657.7727 or visit CentricBank.com.
 Connect with them on Twitter at @CentricBank and Facebook at Centric Bank.